 [The worker] gets the light he needs; he can access what he is allowed to access.
 If it is someone else, another light turns on, he cannot access the computer and everything remains closed. … Or if I say, it’s afternoon, from now on I need motivation light, then the computer does that, it adjusts the motivation light.

 The control logic of the smart workstation is such that the work environment adjusts for each worker individually.
 The system registers the tasks the worker is given, it registers what the worker is actually doing, and it subsequently automatically reacts to this input data with cyberphysical feedback.
-For example, if the worker or the machine registers that performance is declining, the system may counter-steer performance by projecting a ‘motivation light’, or the system may physically restrict access to workstation features while enabling others.
-Thus the smart workplace operates by entangling the employee within a multi-directional feedback loop that links worker status to the performance requirements of the production process.
+For example, if either the worker or the machine registers that performance is declining, the system may counter-steer performance by projecting a ‘motivation light’, or the system may physically restrict access to workstation features while enabling others.
+Thus, the smart workplace operates by entangling the employee within a bi-directional feedback loop that links worker status to the performance requirements of the production process.